-A pre-inspection (also called a pre-listing inspection) is one of those “grown-up” seller moves that can change the entire tone of a transaction.
-Not because it magically makes your house perfect—but because it reduces surprises, improves your leverage, and lets you control the timeline.
+In short, a pre-inspection (also called a pre-listing inspection) is one of those “grown-up” seller moves that can change the tone of a transaction.
+It does not magically make your house perfect.
+However, it reduces surprises, improves your leverage, and lets you control the timeline.

 What a pre-inspection is (and what it isn’t)